practicalli/neovim/termux/index.md

 - make executable `chmod 755 clojure-lsp`
 - test locally `./clojure-lsp --version` - should print clojure-lsp version and clj-kondo version
 - copy or move file to path `mv clojure-lsp $PATH`

+If the [practicalli/dotfiles](https://github.com/practicalli/dotfiles) repository was cloned, move or link the `clojure-lsp` directory to `~/.config/clojure-lsp`